sedc-codecademy/skwd9-09-aspnetwebapi/G5/SEDC.MoviesApp_Workshop/README.md

 * Keep data in a fixed static class for now
 * Add SWAGGER

+* Add the solution to new github repository

 **Bonus**
 * Get all user's movies rented by same genre
 * Implement CORS and small vanilla js app that pings only one get endpoint to prove that the CORS works